Key storylines for Notre Dame football for Cincinnati matchup

 This all coming from a two-star recruit and an unranked player, per Rivals, from the 2017 recruiting class.
 Ridder redshirted as a Bearcats freshman in 2017.

-Cincinnati was Ridder’s only scholarship offer, likely because he was from nearby St. Xavier High School in Louisville, Kent.
+Cincinnati was Ridder’s only scholarship offer, likely because he was from nearby St. Xavier High School in Louisville, Ky.

 One thing is certain, Ridder will be much more dangerous and efficient this week than turnover-prone Wisconsin starter Graham Mertz was last Saturday when he threw four interceptions and lost a fumble against Notre Dame.